 The accelerator pump also has a pump jet.
 Trouble in this jet causes hesitant acceleration - but this may equally be due to another fault in the pump, such as a holed diaphragm.

 Usually jets and emulsion tubes are removable and have a screw slot in its head.
-They are made of soft brass and easily damaged, so use a screwdriver that fits the slot exactly.
+They are made of soft brass and easily damaged, so use a screwdriver that

 If the jet does not have a screw slot, it is not removable.
 Clean it in place, using a foot pump to blow air though it.